 Registrar of Voters Training Program

-Connecticut General Statue Section 9-192a details the catalyst for the Registrar of Voters Education and Certification Exam Program (ROV Program).
-The ROV program was initially administered through the UConn School of Business-Connecticut Information Technology Institute (CITI), but transitioned to the UConn School of Public Policy as of August 2023.
-The ROV Program has eight content sections, often referred to as "modules."
-There are two distinct courses, each consisting of four sections/modules respectively and grouped thematically by content.
-Once Registrars complete all eight sections/modules, they are able to take a final Certification Exam to complete the program.
+Connecticut General Statue Section 9-192a details the Registrar of Voters Education and Certification Exam Program (ROV Program).
+The goal of this program is to establish training, examination, and certification criteria for Registrars of Voters for all Connecticut municipalities.
+The ROV program was initially administered through the UConn School of Business-Connecticut Information Technology Institute (CITI) from 2015-2023, but transitioned to the UConn School of Public Policy as of August 2023.
+The ROV Program has eight content sections, often referred to as "modules" in previous program iterations.
+The ROV Program has two distinct courses, each consisting of four sections respectively, and grouped thematically by content.
+Topics include election administration, laws and regulations; voter registration and list maintenance, petitions, preparing for and conducting elections, managing absentee and early voting; and understanding post election audit and recanvassing.
+Once Registrars complete all eight sections, they are able to take a final Certification Exam to complete the program.

 Overview of ROV Course 1 & Included Sections